kirenz/course-template/docs/course-syllabus.md

 **TL;DR: Don't cheat!**

-All students must adhere to the [Duke Community Standard (DCS)](https://trinity.duke.edu/undergraduate/academic-policies/community-standard-student-conduct): Duke University is a community dedicated to scholarship, leadership, and service and to the principles of honesty, fairness, and accountability.
-Citizens of this community commit to reflect upon these principles in all academic and non-academic endeavors, and to protect and promote a culture of integrity.

-To uphold the Duke Community Standard:

-Students affirm their commitment to uphold the values of the Duke University community by signing a pledge that states:
+All students must adhere to the academic integrity standard.
+Students affirm their commitment to uphold the values of the HdM University if Applied Research community by signing a pledge that states:

 -   I will not lie, cheat, or steal in my academic endeavors;
 -   I will conduct myself honorably in all my endeavors;
 -   I will act if the Standard is compromised

-Regardless of course delivery format, it is your responsibility to understand and follow Duke policies regarding academic integrity, including doing one's own work, following proper citation of sources, and adhering to guidance around group work projects.
+Regardless of course delivery format, it is your responsibility to understand and follow HdM policies regarding academic integrity, including doing one's own work, following proper citation of sources, and adhering to guidance around group work projects.
-Ignoring these requirements is a violation of the Duke Community Standard.
-If you have any questions about how to follow these requirements, please contact Jeanna McCullers ([jeanna.mccullers\@duke.edu](mailto:jeanna.mccullers@duke.edu)), Director of the Office of Student Conduct.

 ### Collaboration policy